gerth2/HAL9001/README.md

 main.py - Initializes the hardware, waits for the start command, and then solves the cube.
 Performs all peripheral
     hardware interfacing except servos (network? bluetooth? timer display? features unknown as of now...)

-get_init_state.py - captures images of all six faces of the cube, and generates a .txt file with the initial state
+scripts/get_init_state.py - captures images of all six faces of the cube, and generates a .txt file with the initial state
     of the scrambled cube.

-solve.exe - high-speed executable to take the initial cube state and generate a series of face rotations required to
+bin/solve_V1.exe - high-speed executable to take the initial cube state and generate a series of face rotations required to
     solve the scrambled cube.
 Outputs to text file.
     Source: solve.c/.h - main algorithm for searching for solution structures.h - header with the data structures used to represent the cube states moves.c/.h - functions that describe the result of a face rotation heuristic.h - heuristic function lookup table

+bin/solve_V2.exe - high-speed executable to take the initial cube state and generate a series of face rotations required to
+    solve the scrambled cube.
+Outputs to text file.
+    Source: sirgedas_sol.cpp - Tomas Sirgedas's solution, with added comments

-manipulate.py - Turns output from solve.exe into a series of movements for the hardware to execute to solve the cube.
+scripts/manipulate.py - Turns output from solve.exe into a series of movements for the hardware to execute to solve the cube.

 Support files:
 gen_heuristic.exe (.c/.h) - starts with a solved cube, performs virtual moves on each face, records each resulting